webspinner/lookout.github.com/_posts/2014-03-15-factoryjs.md

 - AOP
 ---

 Over the course of building many front end projects, we've learned a few lessons.
-One big finding is that that reusing code between these projects can be difficult, tedious and error prone.
+One big finding is that reusing code between these projects can be difficult, tedious and error prone.
 Interfaces for a given piece of reusable code are often intertwined with the current stack.
 Extracting that behavior involves using much larger code segments than the reusing code requires.
 Testing this code becomes a chore since the testing must occur in each new context.

-TODO: I'd add a brief note here explaining why alternatives don't solve the problem well, to more fully set context.
+Current alternatives generally require that you buy in fully to a new technology stack (AngularJS) or simply don't provide anyway to include new technologies at all (jQuery-UI).
+None of the alternative offer the unique feature set offered by Factory JS.

 AMD Dependency Soup
 -------------------

-To solve these issues we introduce Factory JS (TODO href to github).
-A dependency injection container maker so that you can organize components (types) and behaviors (mixins).
+[Factory JS](http://github.com/lookout/factoryjs) is a dependency injection container maker used to organize components (types) and behaviors (mixins).
 Built on underscore, backbone and jquery it can encapsulate and reuse any type of library without too much effort.
 One of the first benefits of this utility is that it can reduce the argument soup required for an AMD module definition.
 Consider the following:
 ```
     define(['a','b','c'], function(A, B, C){
       // we now have connascence of name and order